 The administration of President Donald Trump has ordered a ban on travel to the US by nationals from seven Muslim-majority countries.
 While Pakistan is not among them, the White House has signaled that that country, too, may be added to the list.

-Posted by Press TV on February 13, 2017, With 164 Reads Filed under Of Interest.
+Posted by Press TV on February 13, 2017, With 166 Reads Filed under Of Interest.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.